Chateau Lascombes

 2017 Lascombes 93p

-Tasted twice - last time in October 2017.
+Tasted for times - last time in October 2019.
 Consistent notes.
-A stylish wine with strong structure and great elegance, complex and precise with pretty fruit and tannin, well-defined, elegant, fine acidity.
+It is a stylish wine with a strong structure and aristocratic elegance, complex and precise with pretty fruit and tannin, well-defined, elegant, and with fine acidity.
 Persistent finish.
 Impressive stuff.

 2015 Lascombes 94+p